 The RV Choice Journey Continues

-In Part One of our RV choice journey we learned early on that we liked one specific floorplan, and that it was available on a number of Class A and Class C motorhomes.
+In Part One of our RV choice journey we mentioned that early on we liked one specific floorplan, and that it was available on a number of Class A and Class C motorhomes.
 We spent the fall of 2019 and winter of 2020 attending several RV Shows in the Pacific Northwest as well as visiting several RV dealerships in the Puget Sound and Portland area.
-A couple of “AHA” moments happened where we were certain we found the right RV for us, only to find another one a few days later.
+A couple of “A-Hah” moments happened where we were certain we found the right RV for us, only to find another one a few days later.

 About 15 years earlier, I had toured a true Class B Mercedes Benz Sprinter camper van.
 Back then it really struck me how they were able to fit all the things you need in the back of a van: bed, kitchen, bath, shower, couch, storage, etc. On top of that, it had the cool, sleek Euro styling that made it stand out from an American made van that looked like a box.

 From 2018 to 2020, Thor Motorhomes made available this floorplan on five of their model lines: Synergy, Citation and Siesta as well as the Compass and Gemini models all had this floorplan.

 What you don’t get on the Mercedes chassis is a lot of space: either storage space or floorplan space.
 The difference between the Synergy and the Winnebago was significant when comparing water tank size, cubic storage space and counter space.
 A queen-sized mattress fits in a Class A, while the Sprinter only supports a full-sized mattress.